cta-rta/astri-rta-bootstrapper/README.md

 ## Assumptions
 * All the scripts uses the PAR input sysyem.
 * All the different input files needed for the analysis script executions must be located into the same directory.
-* Each script asks where to save the output file
+* Each script asks where to save the output file (at least one file)

-* Each script produces only one file -> TO MODIFY!!

 ## Configuration file
 The configuration file has a 'general' section and one 'script-specific' section for each script.